zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 ### Service parameters - `/instance/metadata/apiml.service...`
-The following parameters define service information for the API Catalog.
+The following parameters define service information for the API Catalog:

 * **apiml.service.title**

     Specifies the human readable name of the API service instance (for example, "Endevor Prod" or "Sysview LPAR1").
     This value is displayed in the API Catalog when a specific API service instance is selected.
     This parameter can be externalized and set by the customer system administrator.

     **Tip:** We recommend that service developer provides a default value of the `title`.
     Use a title that describes the service instance so that the end user knows the specific purpose of the service instance.

 * **apiml.service.description**

     Specifies a short description of the API service.

     **Examples:**

     "CA Endevor SCM - Production Instance" or "CA SYSVIEW running on LPAR1".

     This value is displayed in the API Catalog when a specific API service instance is selected.
     This parameter can be externalized and set by the customer system administrator.

     **Tip:** Describe the service so that the end user understands the function of the service.

 ### Routing parameters - `/instance/metadata/apiml.routes...`
 The API routing group provides necessary routing information used by the API ML Gateway when routing incoming requests to the corresponding REST API service.
-A single route can be used to direct REST calls to multiple resources or API endpoints.
-The route definition provides rules used by the API ML Gateway to rewrite the URL in the gateway address space.
-Currently the routing information consists of two parameters per route: The gatewayUrl and serviceUrl parameters.
+A single route can be used to make direct REST calls to multiple resources or API endpoints.
+The route definition provides rules used by the API ML Gateway to rewrite the URL in the Gateway address space.

+Routing information consists of two parameters per route:

+* The gatewayUrl
+* The serviceUrl

 These two parameters together specify a rule of how the API service endpoints are mapped to the API Gateway endpoints.

 The following snippet is an example of the API routing information properties.